 Cornmeal ~ Yellow cornmeal gives this easy cornbread recipe it’s classic golden color.

 You can use fine or medium grind cornmeal.
-Since the cake-like texture is wanted in this recipe, I wouldn’t suggest using coarse-grind for this.
+Since the cake-like texture is wanted in this recipe, just like in this Vanilla Cornbread Cake, I wouldn’t suggest using coarse-grind for this.

 Flour ~ I like to use white whole wheat flour.
 It’s a whole grain flour, but lighter than regular whole wheat.